ten3roberts/toggle.nvim/README.md

 - Customizable sets
 - Seek to closest set, like `<C-a>` and `<C-x>`
-- Automatic generation of different casings
+- Automatic generation of different casing variants
 - Fast lookup using lua tables

 ## Installation